The ultimate resource guide for city parents.

 The following checklist is a meant to guide and inspire discussion among NYC parents.
 Naturally, teens have unique temperaments and personalities, just as parents have different parenting styles and approaches.
 This best practices list covers all areas concerns for NYC parents and concludes with a list of NYC programs for teenagers.

-The 7 Best Parenting Practices in NYC
+The 7 Best Parenting Practices in New York City

-1. Traveling in NYC
+1. Traveling in New York City

 - Walk to school?